mparno/fenics-web/source/about/index.rst

 element tabulator :ref:`FIAT <about_components_fiat>`, the
 just-in-time compiler :ref:`Instant <about_components_instant>`, the
-code generation interface :ref:`UFC <about_components_ufc>`, the form lanuage :ref:`UFL <about_components_ufl>` and a range of :ref:`additional components <about_components_additional>`.
+code generation interface :ref:`UFC <about_components_ufc>`, the form language :ref:`UFL <about_components_ufl>` and a range of :ref:`additional components <about_components_additional>`.
 A deeper
 look at these various FEniCS components can be found :ref:`here
 <about_components>`.

-Building on these components, software specialised to solving different problems are organised into separate :doc:`applications
+Building on these components, software specialized to solving different problems are organised into separate :doc:`applications
 <../applications/index>`.

 ************